Jun-CEN/Jun-CEN.github.io/README.md

 # Homepage
-This is my personal website: song-haoran.com.
-Go live on July 21, 2020.
+This is my personal website: cen-jun.com.
+Go live on August 29, 2021.